ginstrom/intelligence-horizon-novel/outlines/04_the-investigation-begins.md

    G. His theory that they created a system beyond their ability to control or understand
    H. Discussions about the ethical implications of their scientific achievements

-## VII.
+## VIII.
 Investigation Infrastructure and Growing Urgency
    A. Elias builds comprehensive monitoring systems using Logos-derived technology
    B. Creation of databases tracking augmentation progression across global populations
    C. Development of predictive models for identifying high-risk individuals